On This Page

 Inconsistent Data Across Teams

 A major oversight problem is the lack of data consistency.
-One team might be referencing the initial site plan while another is reviewing a revised version.
-One group might use shared drives while another relies on emails or apps like WhatsApp to exchange photos.
+One team may be referencing the initial site plan while another is reviewing a revised version.
+One group may use shared drives while another relies on email or messaging apps to exchange photos.

 Key Features of DAM That Support Construction Oversight